data-exp-lab/yt-napari/README.md

     pre-commit install

 after which, every time you run `git commit`, some automatic style adjustments and checks will run.
 The same style checks will run when you submit a pull request, but it's often easier to catch them early.

+After submitting a pull request, the `pre-commit.ci` bot will run the style checks.
+If style checks fail, you can have the bot attempt to auto-fix the failures by adding the following in a comment on it's own:

+    pre-commit.ci autofix

+The bot will then commit changes to your pull request after which you will want to run `git pull` locally to update your local version of the branch before making further changes to the branch.

 ### building documentation locally